Shawn Mendes: Philanthropy and supported causes

 In 2014, Mendes and DoSomething.org launched their campaign called "Notes from Shawn" where fans were encouraged to write positive notes and leave them in unexpected places.
-The campaign was inspired by the lyrics to his first single, "Life of the Party", and addressed low self-esteem, depression and awareness of self-harm.
+The campaign was inspired by the lyrics to his first single, "Life of the Party", and addressed low self-esteem, depression, and awareness of self-harm.
 They relaunched their campaign for the second year in a row in 2015, where the campaign was hashtagged online as NotesFromShawn.
 He partnered with BlendApp with the goal of raising up to $25,000, where $1 was raised for every signup and positive message shared on the application.
 The campaign was relaunched for a third year in a row in 2016.

 He has also worked with Pencils of Promise, a non-profit organization that builds schools and helps raise the quality of education for developing countries, raising $25,000 to build a school in Ghana.

 In September 2017, after witnessing the devastation of the earthquake in Mexico City, Mendes created the Mexico Earthquake Relief Fund in conjunction with the American Red Cross and donated $100,000 towards relief efforts.

 In 2018, Mendes worked with Omaze to raise funds through donations to support the WE Schools program, a movement aiming to support youth through educational services and mentorship.
 Mendes encouraged his fans to help the cause while giving the donors a chance to attend his upcoming concert tour.

-In September 2018, Mendes took part in the annual Global Citizen festival held at Central Park, New York City.
+In September 2018, Mendes took part in the annual Global Citizen Festival held at Central Park, New York City.
 He performed, alongside other artists such as Janelle Monáe, John Legend, and Janet Jackson, and raised awareness regarding the importance of education and children's lack of access to education around the world, particularly young women.
 Ahead of the event, he took to social media to reach out to Canada's Prime Minister Justin Trudeau, thanking the Prime Minister for leading the initiative for Leave No Girl Behind, a movement whose goal is to empower girls through workshops and programs, and expressing his willingness to talk more about the project.
 He also encouraged his fans to support the movement.
-In response, the Prime Minister thanked Mendes and stated that "The more people we have fighting for girls' education, the better!
+In response, the Prime Minister thanked Mendes and stated "The more people we have fighting for girls' education, the better!
 Let's talk."